 4.03 LORD HOPE

 My primary area of research is 'literary linguistics': I study the ways in which language is manipulated in special ways in verbal art, drawing where appropriate on linguistic theory, but also allowing for other non-linguistic modes of organization.
-My next book will be What is Verse? for Cambridge University Press.
+My next book will be What is Poetry? for Cambridge University Press.
 The book asks whether there is some common notion of the 'line' which is shared by the various forms of verbal art - written, spoken or sung - which are found in the world's languages.
 I am currently looking at relevant evidence from experimental psychology relating to working memory and ease of processing, and examining the prosodic characteristics of metrical poetry as spoken aloud.
-On these topics, I have recently submitted an article to Philosophy and I will be giving a keynote talk on these questions at Frontiers in Comparative Metrics 2 (Tallinn, April 19-20, 2014).

 Are you interested in studying with me for a PhD ?